 Turning 65 means selecting your Medicare plans and programs.
 Bridlewood Insurance will help guide you through the selection process.
-Their agents are compassionate, knowledgable and able to help choose the right plan for you.
+Our agents are compassionate, knowledgeable and able to help choose the right plan for you.

 Your first step is to choose your coverage options.
 There are two ways to access Medicare: through original Medicare or a Medicare Advantage plan.

 Original Medicare is made up of two parts:

 Part B provides medical insurance for things like doctor visits and check-ups

 Everyone can have Part A, regardless of whether you’re still employed.
 To enroll, you need to sign up during the 7-month time period that begins three months before you turn 65, includes the month you turn 65, and continues for three months afterward.

 If you’re still working at age 65 and covered by your employer’s health insurance, then in most cases you don’t need to sign up for Part B yet.
 Once you stop working, you’ll have a special enrollment period of eight months after your employment ends in which to sign up for Part B.